ChristianOellers/ChristianOellers/README.md

 <br>

-## 💾 Tech stack
+## Tech stack

-My current self, historical experience and future desired directions.
+My current self, past experience and future desired directions.

 _Decisions are driven by sustainability and commercial factors (priority of time and educational costs).
 I prefer to focus on fewer things and become better at these._